minetest-mirrors/ethereal/README.md

  - Add {eatable} groups to food items
  - Use underground decoration placement for illumishrooms to improve performance
  - Use worldalign textures for stairs
+ - Tidy and tweak code to run on Minetest 5.1 and above

 ### 1.31
  - Fix fishing biome checks